Role

 Business Problem

-After getting customer complaints about the Human Interest onboarding, a top SMB payroll provider responsible for referring these customers asked us to get to the bottom of the issues.
-If we didn't, we'd lose our partnership and in turn, the big chunk of revenue we get from these referrals.
+After getting customer complaints about the Human Interest onboarding, a top SMB payroll provider responsible for referring these customers asked us to fix the process.
+If we didn't, they would remove us from their preferred partners.
+In other words, we lose a massive chunk of revenue we get from these referrals.

 Strategy